tsrhall87/Resume/README.md

 ---

 Passionate Project Manager with over a decade of experience in managing projects and operations in high pressure, multi-national environments.
 Exceptional work ethic with a passion for technology and the development of myself and colleagues through fostering a collaborative environment.
 Military service provided brilliant opportunities leading cross-functional teams of over 100 personnel to achieve complex and often ambiguous projects that required innovation and determination.
-Eager to bring my work ethic and attitude to a new, challenging & diverse environment at Microsoft.
+Eager to bring my work ethic and attitude to a new, challenging and diverse environment at Microsoft.

 ---